-This set of very shallow cabinets with lights, and glass doors.
+This set of very shallow cabinets with lights, and glass doors was on one wall of the kitchen.
 We can’t figure out what the previous owners would have stored in them… they’re only about 4” deep… perfect for a soup can, but that’s a lot of soup cans, and would you really want them on display like that?
 Honestly, to me it sort of looked like something in a doctor’s office.
 Whatever its intended use was, it wasn’t working so well for our couple.

-One more pic of the before though.
-Here’s why the cabinets were built to be only 4″ deep, as you can see in this picture, these display cabinets were right next to the glass door and sidelight… it just felt like a lot of glass… and with all white cabinets, except for the navy blue strip details and navy blue floor, this room seemed really, really cold.
+The cabinets were built to be only 4″ deep because they were right next to the glass door and sidelight… it just felt like a lot of glass… and with all white cabinets, along with the navy blue strip details and navy blue floor, this room seemed really cold.

-First they took off all the doors, filled the holes, primed and painted the plastic/laminate navy accent running across the top of the cabinet, (as well as the stripe running along the front edge of the countertops, you can just barely see it on the bottom right of the above picture)
+Here is what my son and daughter-in-law did to change this odd ‘Dr. Office Display’.
+First they took off all the doors, filled the holes, primed and painted the plastic/laminate on the top which was a navy accent running across the top of the cabinet, (as well as the stripe running along the front edge of the countertops, you can just barely see it on the bottom right of the above picture)